-(b) information on compliance with the undertakings referred to in regulation 3, paragraph 4 (d); and
+(b) information on compliance with the undertakings referred to in regulation 3, paragraph (4) (d); and

-(c) information on compliance with the relevant future guidelines in this regard.
+(c) information on adherence to the relevant guidelines in this regard.

 2. If the prospector intends to claim expenditures for prospecting as part of the development costs incurred prior to the commencement of commercial production, the prospector shall submit an annual statement, in conformity with internationally accepted accounting principles and certified by a duly qualified firm of public accountants, of the actual and direct expenditures incurred by the prospector in carrying out prospecting.